 DO NOT USE

 Prescription or over the counter oral antihistamines should not be used 4 to 5 days prior to your scheduled appointment for skin testing.
 These include cold tablets, sinus tablets, hay fever medication, or oral treatment for itchy skin, over the counter allergy medications such as Claritin, Zyrtec, Allegra, Actifed, Dimetapp, Benadryl, and many others.
 Prescription antihistamines such as Clarinex and Xyzal should also be stopped at least 5 days prior to testing.
 If you have any questions whether or not you are using an antihistamine, please talk to the nurse or doctor.
 In some instances, a longer period of time off these medications may be required.

-You should discontinue your nasal spray and eye antihistamine medications, such as Patanase, Pataday, Astepro, Optivar or Astelin at least 2 days before your testing.
+You should discontinue your nasal spray and eye antihistamine medications, such as Patanase, Pataday, Astepro, Optivar, Astelin or Singulair at least 2 days before your testing.
 In some instances, a longer period off these medications may be required.
 If you have any questions please ask the nurse or the doctor.

 Medications such as over the counter sleeping medications (e.g. Tylenol PM) and other prescribed drugs, such as amitriptyline hydrochloride chloride (Elavil, Hydroxyzine (Atarax), doxepin (Sinequan), and imipramine (Tofranil) have antihistaminic activity and should be discontinued at least 2 weeks prior to receiving a skin test after consultation with your physician.
 Please make sure the doctor and the nurse are aware of the fact that you are taking these medications so that you may be advised as how long prior to testing you should stop taking them.